 Sugar beets became an important crop for Ireland in the mid to late 1800s.
-With the creation of a sugar producing factory, sugar became more available and affordable thus making sugar sweetened St Patricks Day desserts possible like the Guinness cake.
+With the creation of a sugar producing factory, sugar became more available and affordable.
+This is probably when the cooks learned how to make some of our St Patricks Day desserts, similar to what we have today.
 Ireland went through many turbulent years with the sugar industry; now all of their sugar factories have been closed.
 I have noticed that the desserts in much of Europe do not seem as sweet as what we make here in the United States.
 I believe much of this is attributed to the higher cost of sugar.
 When the availability of a product is limited, as in result of closing all of Ireland’s sugar factories, the product becomes more expensive to buy.

-Celebration parties and St Patricks Day desserts really expanded when Irish people immigrated to this country.
+People learned how to make St Patricks Day desserts for celebration parties more when the Irish people immigrated to this country.
 They combined their great recipes with the many new ingredients found here when they arrived.
 We now have some fabulous Irish recipes; I classify them into three categories now.
 The first are the recipes brought here from Ireland, the second group are the recipes developed here (especially in New York) by the Irish, and the last group are the “green recipes” or the ones colored green, like many of the Irish cookie recipes, to celebrate St Patrick’s Day which we all create and make.

 These Irish cupcakes made from my chocolate cupcake recipe and a chocolate cookie recipe are my version of the St Patricks Day desserts (“green recipes”) made for parties.
 This recipe makes 24 cupcakes; it takes 2 cupcakes and one of the cookies (recipe below) for each leprechaun hat.
 You will also need melted semi sweet chocolate and frosting (recipe below).